MileHacker Logo

 • Viennese cuisine offers savory, often rich flavors.
 Sweet pastries are a highlight.
 Cream, butter, and deep-frying add richness.
 Spices are generally subtle.

-• Regional variations relate extra things to specific restaurant types (Gasthäuser, bistros, Heuriger) than geographical differences.
+• Regional variations relate more to specific restaurant types (Gasthäuser, bistros, Heuriger) than geographical differences.

 Dining Customs & Meal Times